 History of witchcraft from various perspectives: its intellectual roots, the causes and dynamics of the witch-hunt, and the beliefs and self-perceptions of those who were called “witches”.

-The first part of the course examines the foundations of magic and witchcraft in the West.
+Examines the foundations of magic and witchcraft in the West.
 Starting from the categorization of such beliefs in the Late Antiquity, the course moves on to the formation of the stereotypical image of the witch between the end of the Middle Ages and the beginning of the Renaissance.
-After an exploration of the connections between the witch-hunt and the religious persecutions of the Reformation period, the second half of the course takes a “grassroots” look at the role of popular magic and witchcraft in the village context and at the actual beliefs/self-perceptions of the people who called themselves (and others) witches.
-Limited enrollment; preference will be given to students for whom this course counts toward their major.
+After an exploration of the connections between the witch-hunt and the religious persecutions of the Reformation period, we take a “grassroots” look at the role of popular magic and witchcraft in the village context.
 Cross-listed with ANT/HST/WGS 409.